CEO and Founder, 2017 - Present

-I currently run a small cybersecurity consulting and startup advisory practice
+I currently run a cybersecurity and technology advisory practice which caters to startups, non-profits, and financial companies.

 CEO, 2016 - 2017

-Lancelot was like “Duolingo for Cybersecurity”.
-The idea was a cybersecurity educaion app that Mom and Dad could use.
-We developed and built the app at Samsung NEXT Start.
-We used a mobile-first approach, and were successful in using React Native to build an app that was quickly ported from iOS to Android.
+At Lancelot, we created a cybersecurity education app that Mom and Dad could use.
+We developed and built the app as a part of Samsung NEXT Start.
+We used a mobile-first approach, and were successful in using React Native to build a fun and engaging experience that was easily portable from iOS to Android.

 Entrepreneur-in-Residence, 2016 - 2017